Stiles White

 Stiles White is an American special effects artist, television writer, television producer, screenwriter, film producer, and film director.
-He is best known for writing the film; "Knowing" and writing and directing the film; "Ouija".
-He is also known for co-writing screenplays with his wife, Juliet Snowden.
+He is best known for writing the film Knowing, and writing and directing the film Ouija.
+He is known for co-writing screenplays with his wife, Juliet Snowden.

 Career

 White began his career as a production assistant for Stan Winston Studios, working on projects ranging from Interview with the Vampire to Galaxy Quest.
-In 2004, he co-created the short-lived animated television series "Da Boom Crew".
+In 2004, he co-created the short-lived animated television series Da Boom Crew.
 White made his screenwriting debut co-writing the 2005 horror film Boogeyman with his future spouse, Juliet Snowden.
 In 2014, White made his directing debut with the supernatural horror film Ouija, based on the Hasbro's board game of same name whose script he once again co-wrote with Snowden.
 The film was released on October 24, 2014 by Universal Pictures, grossing more than $102 million with a budget of just $5 million.